istamosh/refresh-repo/README.md

 - git clone <repoSSHaddress>

 Rebasing
-- git checkout master
-- git pull origin master = check master's remote commits
-- git checkout feature-branch
+1. git checkout feature-branch
-- git rebase master = check for conflics, then move branch's anchor point into master's latest commit
-- git checkout master
-- git rebase feature-branch = merge commits on feature-branch into master
+2. (switched to feature-branch)
+3. git rebase master --interactive = pulls out interactive view of branch hash to be picked or squashed 3a. pick = to be used for commits, squash = use and squash two commits into one commit 3b. (if you are done, save the interactive file (git-rebase-todo) and close it.)
+3c. (another file popped up named COMMITMSG, edit commit messages for each commit, then save and close it.)

 Merge Conflict (No fast-forwarding)
-- git checkout main = merge feature to main
+1. git checkout main = merge feature to main
-- git merge feature --no-ff
+2. git merge feature --no-ff
-- (conflict occured, edit conflicted file, then save)
+3. (conflict occured, edit conflicted file, then save)
-- git status
+4. git status
-- git add .
+5. git add .
-- git commit -m "fix conflicts..."
+6. git commit -m "fix conflicts..."
-- git push
+7. git push

+Using --amend to revise a latest commit (works only on local)
+- git commit --amend -m "<commit msg>" = update the latest commit message because of a typo or something without changing the already tracked commits
+-- If there any left behind files post-commit:
+1. git add .
+2. git commit --amend = add staged files to latest commit without adding new commit (use --no-edit for same message, or -m for update the message too)
+-- If the commit already pushed into the remote repo:
+- git push origin <branch> --force = this will overwrite all states in remote to be synced with yours, use this ONLY if there are no other remote push other than yours

 Another Explanation
 - Checkout act will bring all uncommited changes into active branch.